ferritinman/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Docker install](assets/week01/docker_install.png)

 ### Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.

+- For the sake of time, I will skip it this week but it looks pretty straight forward